-After Hurricane Irma swept through Florida it left behind a considerable amount of damage in its wake.
-Some of the most common occurrences include: downed power lines, flooding, damaged roofs, and a substantial amount of fallen trees and tree limbs.
+After a hurricane sweeps through it leaves behind a considerable amount of damage in its wake.
+Some of the most common occurrences include: downed power lines, flooding, damaged roofs, fallen trees and debris.
 Your property may have been riddled with debris, most of which was probably dragged onto your property by heavy storm winds or flooding.
 Some of this debris may be so large that you cannot remove it yourself and you will have to hire a contractor to clean up the mess.
-This can become quite expensive.
-So, the question many policyholders may be asking themselves is whether their insurance policy will cover the cost of debris removal.
+This can become expensive.

-After a storm you’re going to need to survey the damage, and document as much as possible.
-Take pictures, videos, keep logs, etc. You’re also going to want to clean up your property as quickly as possible so that you may return to normalcy.
-Although this impulse is understandable, don’t do anything without first notifying your insurance company of the damages you have sustained.
-A failure to do so may provide your insurer with a reason to disavow your coverage.
-In an effort to speed up the recovery process, many local governments have implemented plans to facilitate the removal of debris.
-Many counties are allowing their residents to move the debris from their property onto public rights of way for pick up and removal.
-Although many local governments may be offering free debris pickup, it is still incumbent on the property owner to remove the debris from her property.
+In an effort to speed up the recovery process, many local governments implement plans to facilitate the removal of debris after a storm.
+Many counties allow their residents to move the debris from their property onto public rights of way for pick up and removal.
+Although many local governments may be offering free debris pickup, it is still incumbent on the property owner to remove the debris from their property.

-Assuming you are fortunate enough to have debris removal coverage, you’re still going to have to decide whether it is even worth it to get your insurer involved.
+Assuming you have debris removal coverage, you’re still going to have to decide whether it is worth it to get your insurer involved.
 If it is something small that you can easily manage, the cost of removal may fall under your deductible.
 On the other hand, if the debris is substantial or very large, such as a fallen tree or a heavy piece of machinery, you may want to consider getting your insurer involved to cover some of your expenses.